The One Where Rachel Has a Baby: Part II

-Chandler and Monica go next door to see if they actually heard Janice, and they are correct.
+Next door, Chandler and Monica discover another empty private room.
+As they are getting it on, they stop when they hear Janice's laugh, and go next door to find Janice there.
 With help from Joey, Phoebe finds Cliff's room but wants him to pose as "Dr. Drake Ramoray" to ask Cliff personal questions before she goes in.
+When Phoebe gets to know Cliff better, Days of Our Lives is playing on the TV, and Cliff recognizes Joey.
+Phoebe tries to deny it, but Joey bursts into the room to tell her Rachel is having her baby.
+They end up telling him the truth, and Cliff agrees to give Phoebe another chance.

 Finally, after 21 hours of labor, Rachel gives birth to her baby girl.
 Ross and Rachel share an intimate moment in the delivery room.
-When Phoebe gets to know Cliff better, Days of Our Lives is playing on the TV, and Cliff recognizes Joey.
-Phoebe tries to deny it, but Joey bursts into the room to tell her Rachel is having her baby.
-They end up telling him the truth.
 The rest of the gang comes by the room to see Rachel and the baby, and they ask what her name is.
-Ross introduces her as Isabella, which makes Rachel cry, and says, "that's not her name."
-He then says their backup name, Delilah, which leaves Rachel in disgust and says the name sounds like a biblical whore.
+Ross introduces her as Isabella, which makes Rachel cry, feeling that Isabella is not the right name.
+He then says their backup name, Delilah, which disgusts Rachel, who compares the name to a biblical whore.
 Monica gladly gives Rachel the girl name she has picked out to use for herself, Emma, since Rachel liked it so much.

-Later on Rachel, who is now all alone in her room, gets a visit from Janice.
-Janice introduces her new baby, Aaron, which leaves Rachel aghast after looking at him.
+Later on Rachel, who is now all alone in her room, gets a visit from Janice, who introduces her new baby, Aaron, which leaves Rachel aghast after looking at him.
 Janice tells her that Ross may not always be there for her and the baby, and he might even start a new family with another woman.
 She leaves Rachel saddened and afraid, especially when Ross walks in and tells her he got distracted talking to a nurse while on his way to get some sodas.
-He goes back to get some.
-Joey walks in and comforts her, telling her that he will always be there for them.

 Looking at Emma through the nursery window, Phoebe asks Ross why he and Rachel are not together.
-He tells her the reasons why, but she tells him he could finally have everything he's dreamed of since he was 15.
-Back in the room, Joey goes to get Rachel some tissues, and when he does, the ring falls from Ross' jacket.
+He tells her the reasons why, but she tells him he could finally have everything he has dreamed of since he was 15.
+Back in the room, Joey walks in and Rachel confesses her fears of having to raise Emma alone.
+Joey comforts her, telling her that he will always be there for her.
+Joey goes to get Rachel some tissues, and when he does, the ring falls from Ross' jacket.
 Joey kneels to pick it up, and Rachel, believing he is proposing, impulsively says yes.
 Meanwhile, Ross, with a bouquet in his hand, makes his way back to the room, intending to ask Rachel if she wants to start things up again.